ezze/fluffychat/README.md

 * Thanks to Tim Sueberkrueb for the snap version

 * Also thanks to all translators and testers!
-With your help, fluffychat is now available in 5 languages.
+With your help, fluffychat is now available in more than 12 languages.